Save Your Money

 3. Set a target and track your spending.

 Know your overall spending each month.
 You don’t need to track every penny every day but you should know the total and whether you’re roughly hitting your spending target.
-If it helps, use an app like Mint.com.
+If it helps, use an app like Mint.com but a simple two-column spreadsheet with the month as one column and your total spending amount next to works well and is easy to maintain.

 4. Re-assess variable expenses.